syncfusion-content/javascript-docs/readme.md

 * Remove extra lines added within the code block.
 * Todo -> How to include the code block and what needs to be followed?
 * Todo -> How to use JSRender template syntax in the code block?
+* Make sure the given code block runs without any issues.

 ## Bullet style
 * Todo -> How to provide numbering bullet style?